 UNRESTRICTED FREE AGENTS

-(These are players whose contracts officially expire on Wednesday and then are free to sign with any other team).
+(These are players whose contracts officially expired on March 13 and then were free to sign with any team, including staying with the Seahawks).

 Safety Earl Thomas: Finally, the long Earl Thomas saga ended Wednesday as he agreed to a four-year, $55 million deal with the Baltimore Ravens.
 The deal pays Thomas an average of $14.333 million over the first three years, making him the highest-paid safety in the NFL — as of now — for those three years.